chilikasha/tinytools/README.md

 ## Music

-- [Amberol](https://gitlab.gnome.org/World/amberol) - a small and simple sound and music player that is well integrated with GNOME.

 - [Auxio](https://github.com/OxygenCobalt/Auxio) - a fast, open source, local music player for Android.

 - [Meta](https://www.nightbirdsevolve.com/meta/) - a professional music tag editor helping you manage your digital music collection.